wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/ModelActions.md

 var cancel: () -> UserViewState
 ```

-This action shape can be used if your action will immediately return a single view state.
-For example, if your feature can cancel an operation and return to the previous state.
+You can use this action shape if your action immediately returns a single view state.
+For example, if you have a button that cancels an operation and returns to the previous state.

 ```swift
 cancel = {